 Editor’s note: This post is one in a series with information to help you eat well for a healthy heart.
 Here we feature three satisfying breakfast options.

-Registered dietitian Laura Knudsen recommends including three food groups in your breakfast each day.
+Marshfield Clinic registered dietitian Hannah Koschak recommends including three food groups in your breakfast each day.
 Try variations on your favorite meals so you don’t feel stuck in a breakfast rut.

 Option 1: Power Breakfast Parfait

 - 1 slice of whole wheat toast or 1/2 a whole grain English muffin

 Power Breakfast Parfait

 - 2 cups whole strawberries, hulled and quartered

 - 1/2 cup Grape Nuts cereal

 Add banana, 1 cup yogurt and cinnamon to a blender and blend until smooth.
 Pour into four dishes.
 Top each parfait with ½ cup of strawberries, ¼ cup of yogurt and 2 tablespoons of cereal.

 Each serving has 175 calories, 20 g carbohydrates, 3.5 g fat, 6 g protein and 2.5 g fiber.